Eugleo/magic-racket/README.md

 ![REPL showcase](images/repl.gif)

-When you load the file into the REPL, all of the bindings of that file will be made available in the REPL (the Racket function `enter!` is used).
-However, if you'd try to load another file into the *same* REPL, the bindings from the previous file would be lost.
-That's why in Magic Racket, every file will be loaded in its own Racket REPL.
-You can execute the command `Racket: Focus on REPL of the current file` to switch to the terminal with the appopriate REPL for the file you are currently editing.
+**Watch out:** If you load a file into the REPL, all of the bindings of that file will be made available in the REPL (this is handled by the Racket function `enter!`).
+However, if you'll try to load another file into the *same* REPL, the bindings from the previous file will be lost.

-There is also a setting which allows VS Code to switch between terminals automatically, so that always the right REPL is in focus for the current file.

 ### Minor QoL features